taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/MLOps/MLFlow/README.md

 Databricks and AWS also provide MLFlow deployments that data scientists can leverage.

-For our purposes, we will keep it simple and go with scenario 1 and host our own UI.
+For our purposes, we will keep it simple and go with scenario 2 as this is the simplest deployment option that enables all the features.